-• Thinking for a Change (T4C) - T4C is a cognitive behavioral program, endorsed by the National Institute of Corrections as a best practice approach for reducing recidivism.
+- Thinking for a Change (T4C) T4C is a cognitive behavioral program endorsed by the National Institute of Corrections as a best practice approach for reducing recidivism.
 The goal of the program is to effect change in offender thinking so offenders can change their behavior.
 It assists offenders in breaking the cycle of incarceration by teaching them how to think before they react, how to build positive relationships and how to think about things in a positive way.
-In 2015, 579 participants enrolled in T4C, of which 88.95 percent completed the program.

-Sally Green (left) and Nancy Yorlano of Mountainview Youth Correctional Facility review lesson plans for the Thinking for a Change program.

-• Successful Transition and Reentry Series (STARS) - STARS is a release preparatory program designed to address each major reentry barrier faced by the returning offender.
+In 2016, 801 participants enrolled in T4C, of which 91.2 percent completed the program. - Successful Transition and Reentry Series (STARS) STARS is a release preparatory program designed to address each major reentry barrier faced by the returning offender.
 Topics include employment, housing, transportation, education, family reunification and finances.
 STARS assists offenders in breaking the cycle of incarceration, addresses possible barriers associated with the reentry process, teaches offenders how to build positive family relationships, prepares offenders to join the workforce, and helps to develop effective problem-solving, communications and life skills.
 It also provides offenders with vital resource information for services in the community.
-In 2015, 1,535 participants enrolled in STARS, of which 91.34 percent completed the program.

-- Cage Your Rage for Men (CYR-M) and Cage Your Rage for Women (CYR-W) CYR is an anger management program.
+In 2016, 1,498 participants enrolled in STARS, of which 88.58 percent completed the program. - Cage Your Rage for Men (CYR-M) and Cage Your Rage for Women (CYR-W) CYR is an anger management program.
 It is endorsed by the American Corrections Association as a best practice program designed to help offenders recognize their angry feelings, learn their cause, and deal with them in a responsible way.
 Participants learn the connection between thoughts and anger and, more importantly, techniques to help them manage their anger.
-In 2015, 698 participants enrolled in CYR, of which 91.26 percent completed the program. - Successful Employment through Lawful Living and Conflict Management (SEALL) SEALL is a job retention program with a specific focus on maintaining employment and addressing on-the-job conflict.
+In 2016, 762 participants enrolled in CYR, of which 91.2 percent completed the program.

+- Successful Employment through Lawful Living and Conflict Management (SEALL) SEALL is a job retention program with a specific focus on maintaining employment and addressing on-the-job conflict.
 The program prepares offenders to address possible barriers to employment, how to build positive working relationships and how to develop effective problem solving and communication skills.
-In 2015, 1,294 participants enrolled in SEALL, of which 92.63 percent completed the program. - Helping Offenders Parent Effectively for Men (HOPE) and Helping Offenders Parent Effectively for Women (HOPE-W) HOPE is a parenting program offered by NJDOC.
+In 2016, 1,369 participants enrolled in SEALL, of which 89.92 percent completed the program. - Helping Offenders Parent Effectively for Men (HOPE) and Helping Offenders Parent Effectively for Women (HOPE-W) HOPE is a parenting program offered by NJDOC.
 The goal of the program is to help participants become responsible parents, even while incarcerated, with the ultimate goal of reducing the rate of incarceration by offenders learning to positively influence their own children to live law-abiding lives.
 HOPE is designed to enable offenders to recognize the importance of accepting responsibility for their children and increasing their ability to be self-sufficient by beginning to take control of their lives.
-In 2015, 499 participants enrolled in HOPE, of which 87.98 percent completed the program. - Family Reunification and Transition (FRAT) FRAT is a program that focuses on recognizing that many offenders leave prison without developing a plan for rebuilding family relationships or without an understanding of their family's expectations upon their return.
+In 2016, 445 participants enrolled in HOPE, of which 84.04 percent completed the program. - Family Reunification and Transition (FRAT) FRAT is a program that focuses on recognizing that many offenders leave prison without developing a plan for rebuilding family relationships or without an understanding of their family's expectations upon their return.
 FRAT is designed to assist offenders as they begin the process of reconnecting with their family members by addressing past and present behaviors and preparing for changes in the family that could affect the offender's transition.
-In 2015, 604 participants enrolled in FRAT, of which 88.58 percent completed the program.
+In 2016, 921 participants enrolled in FRAT, of which 92.18 percent completed the program.